stevenosse/form_shield/README.md

 - `UrlRule` - Validates that a string is a valid URL
 - `IPAddressRule` - Validates that a string is a valid IPv4 or IPv6 address
 - `CreditCardRule` - Validates that a string is a valid credit card number
-- `DateRangeRule` - Validates that a date is within a specified range
+- `DateRule` - Validates that a date string is within specified bounds
-- `CustomRule` - A validation rule that uses a custom function to validate values
-- `DynamicCustomRule` - A validation rule that uses a custom function to validate values and return a dynamic error message
+- `DateRangeRule` - Validates that an end date is after a start date (string inputs)

 ## Creating your own validation rules